Chambliss Astronomy Achievement Student Award Rules

-The Chambliss Astronomy Achievement Student Awards are given to recognize exemplary research by undergraduate and graduate students who present posters at meetings of the AAS.
+The Chambliss Astronomy Achievement Student Awards are given to recognize exemplary research by AAS Undergraduate and Graduate Student Members who present posters at meetings of the AAS.
 Awardees are honored with a Chambliss medal or, in the case of honorable mention, a certificate.

 - Participants must indicate during the abstract-submission process that they want their poster considered for the Chambliss student award.

-- To be eligible for an award, work featured on a poster must have been done while the presenter was an undergraduate or graduate student; high-school students are ineligible.
+- To be eligible for an award, work featured on a poster must have been done within the past year and while the presenter was an undergraduate or graduate student; high-school students are ineligible.

 - Undergraduate and graduate-student posters will be judged separately; winners will be chosen in each category.